dherrera-code/Weather-Forecast-App/README.md

 I couldn't get the search function to work well enough to fill up the Favorites page but i see that you can remove and add to it so good job there

+NOTES AFTER JESUS's Review:
 need to add input validation for favorites page!
 (DONE) import the rest of the fonts to better match the figma design (DONE) Fix favorites list to include the country code.
 (DONE) fix search functionality to where it will display searched data.
 (DONE) Fixed remove favorite city functionality within favorites page!
-(DONE)

-Make the modal Bigger (DONE)
+(DONE) Make the modal Bigger (DONE)

 // FOR NOW: add the "environment.js" within the scripts folder and add set "API_KEY" to your api key!
     //THis is to make the weather application have full functionality!

-Peer Review 2: (Pallavi Pattanashetti)
+#Peer Review 2: (Pallavi Pattanashetti)

 it working for me when I search city it shows city weather and 5 days weather.
 I was able add fav city and delete it from the fav list. i liked the way did code in app.js.. its clean and readable..Great work!